Dear colleagues and others,

-Craving for certain substances is common, for example in alcohol consumption or smoking (Carvalho, Heilig, Perez, Probst, & Rehm, 2019), but also in excessive, uncontrolled eating habits (Verzijl, Ahlich, Schlauch, & Rancourt, 2018) and contributes to high relapse rates in these populations (Boswell & Kober, 2016; Stohs, Schneekloth, Geske, Biernacka, & Karpyak, 2019).
-Therefore, our research group has developed a new self-help technique called imaginal retraining, which is intended to reduce craving for certain substances or foods.
+Excessive craving for certain substances is common and plays a major role, for example, in alcohol and nicotine abuse (Carvalho, Heilig, Perez, Probst, & Rehm, 2019) and in excessive, uncontrolled eating behavior (Verzijl, Ahlich, Schlauch, & Rancourt, 2018).
+Such cravings also contribute to high relapse rates (Boswell & Kober, 2016; Stohs, Schneekloth, Geske, Biernacka, & Karpyak, 2019).
+Imaginal retraining is designed to reduce cravings for harmful substances or high-calorie foods.

-Imaginal retraining has been evaluated regarding efficacy and acceptance in three randomized controlled trials.
-Results showed that craving for and consumption of alcohol (Moritz, Paulus, et al., 2019), cigarettes (Moritz, Göritz, Kraj, et al., 2019 and high-calorie foods (Moritz, Göritz, Schmotz, et al., 2019) were significantly reduced compared to a wait-list control group.
-The technique was also described as easy to use in all studies and showed a high acceptance by participants.
+Imaginal retraining has already been tested for effectiveness and acceptance in several randomized controlled studies.
+In people with problematic alcohol consumption (Moritz, Paulus, et al., 2019), nicotine consumption (Moritz, Göritz, Kraj, et al., 2019), and consumption of high-calorie foods (Moritz, Göritz, Schmotz, et al., 2019), craving for the critical substance was significantly reduced compared to a control group, and behavioral changes (including weight reduction) were also shown in a subgroup.
+The participants in all the studies described imaginal retraining as easy to use, and they showed high acceptance of the technique.

 Fridland, E., & Wiers, C. E. (2018).
 Addiction and embodiment.
 Phenomenology and the Cognitive Sciences, 17(1), 15–42. https://doi.org/10.1007/s11097-017-9508-0